36 Top Lead Generation Statistics For 2026: How Social Media Is Redefining The Funnel

 Using strategic, post-click landing pages that are personalized for each of your target customer segments and marketing channels can improve your traffic-to-lead conversion rates significantly.
 It’s no wonder, then, that over two-thirds of B2B brands utilize strategic landing pages for lead gen.

-Source: Startup Bonsai
+Source: Ecommerce Bonsai

 14. 56% of B2B marketers verify their leads before they pass them on to sales